-The area the vehicle is being collected from should be risk assessed in advance.
-Where locations have high population density, and reduced access to the vehicle or customer, the risk of the agent coming into close proximity with other members of the public increases.
+The area the vehicle or parts are being collected from or delivered to should be risk assessed in advance.
+Where locations have high population density, and reduced access to the vehicle, parts or customer, the risk of the agent coming into close proximity with other members of the public increases.